The Correlated Particle Hybrid Sampler for State Space Models: Abstract

 \section{Abstract}

-Particle Markov Chain Monte Carlo (PMCMC) is a general approach to carry out Bayesian inference in non-linear and non-Gaussian state space models.
-Our article shows how to scale up PMCMC in terms of the number of parameters and number of time points by generating parameters that are highly correlated with the states with the states integrated out using a pseudo marginal step while the rest of the parameters are generated conditional on the states using particle Gibbs.
-We make the PMCMC scalable in the number of observations by using the same random numbers in the Metropolis-Hastings ratio of the pseudo marginal step.
-We do so by expressing the target density of the PMCMC in terms of the basic uniform or standard normal random numbers rather than in terms of the particles, as has been done till now, and develop a constrained version of conditional sequential Monte Carlo algorithm.
-We illustrate the methods using a high dimensional factor stochastic volatility having both a large number of parameters and a large number of latent states and show that our proposed method makes the computation much more efficient.
+Particle Markov Chain Monte Carlo (PMCMC) is a general computational approach to Bayesian inference for general state space models.
+Our article scales up PMCMC in terms of the number of observations and parameters by generating the parameters that are highly correlated with the states with the states \lq integrated out\rq{} in a pseudo marginal step; the rest of the parameters are generated conditional on the states.
+The novel contribution of our article is to make the pseudo-marginal step much more efficient by positively correlating the numerator and denominator in the Metropolis-Hastings acceptance probability.
+This is done in a novel way by expressing the target density of the PMCMC in terms of the basic uniform or normal random numbers used in the sequential Monte Carlo algorithm, instead of the standard way in terms of state particles.
+We also show that the new sampler combines and generalizes two separate particle MCMC approaches: particle Gibbs and the correlated pseudo marginal Metropolis-Hastings.
+We investigate the performance of the hybrid sampler empirically by applying it to univariate and multivariate stochastic volatility models having both a large number of parameters and a large number of latent states and show that it is much more efficient than competing PMCMC methods.